Welcome to

 Campground

-Open year-round – RV, tent, day use and boat launch!
-Kilby Park is situated on the confluence of the Harrison and Fraser rivers in scenic Harrison Mills.
-The Park features a beautiful family-oriented 41-site campground, a day-use area, sandy beaches, nature trails and a boat launch.
-The Park is at the west end of Kilby Road, within walking distance of the Kilby Historic Site.
+Open year-round, Kilby Park is situated in beautiful Harrison Mills—a quiet corner of the Fraser Valley located at the confluence of the Fraser and Harrison rivers.
+The park features a family-oriented 41-site campground (for tents and RVs), a day-use area, sandy beaches, nature trails and a boat launch.
+The park is at the west end of Kilby Road, within walking distance of the Kilby Historic Site.

 Kilby Park Info